Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

-# Manage the Magento2 connection
+# Manage the Magento 2 connection

-To establish a connection to a Magento2 shop, there are several particularities to consider.
-Therefore, the configuration of the Magento2 connection is described in detail below.
+To establish a connection to a Magento 2 shop, there are several particularities to consider.
+Therefore, the configuration of the Magento 2 connection is described in detail below.

-## Configure the Magento2 connection
+## Configure the Magento 2 connection

-After the connection to a Magento2 shop has been established, further settings can be configured for the connection.
+After the connection to a Magento 2 shop has been established, further settings can be configured for the connection.

 #### Prerequisites

-- A Magento2 account has been created.
+- A Magento 2 account has been created.
-- The *Magento2 Integration* plugin has been installed.
+- The *Magento 2* plugin has been installed.
-- A Magento2 connection has been established.
+- A Magento 2 connection has been established.

-> [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Magento2 Integration* plugin is required in at least version 1.0.0.
+> [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Magento 2* plugin is required in at least version 1.0.0.

 [comment]: <> (Stimmt das so?
 In Platform Manager Magento 2 1.1.1 Version und Magento 2 B.B.
 1.0.0 verfügbar.)